Nursing – Accelerated

 Application Requirements

 Below are the minimum requirements for the Accelerated track.
 Meeting the minimum requirements does not guarantee acceptance.
 Applicants are ranked based on overall academic history.
 It is the applicants responsibility to turn in all required items for the program application process.
-Any additional requirements will be listed on your MYBHCLR account.
+Any additional requirements will be listed on your MyBHCLR account.

 • Completed online application